Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Lorenz'96 Multiscale system

 For reporting results, all methods are named using the method name (i.e., BOED, GBOED, CES, HM) followed by a suffix indicating the number of model evaluations.
 For example, CES5400 refers to the CES method where $\mathcal{G(\cdot)}$ is evaluated 5400 times.

-\section{Experiments}
+\subsection{Experiments}

-In this section, we describe three experiments pertaining to calibration of the Lorenz '96 multiscale system using the main methods CES, HM, BOED, and GBOED.
-We begin with examining the marginal posterior distributions of $h, F$, $c$ and $b$.
-Next, we conduct a convergence analysis of all methods over increasing model evaluations, and finally, we conduct an in-depth performance assessment comparing accuracy and UQ of all methods.
+In this section, we describe experiments pertaining to calibration of the Lorenz '96 multiscale system using the main methods CES, HM, BOED, and GBOED.
+First, we examine the marginal posterior distributions of $h, F$, $c$ and $b$.
+We then conduct a convergence analysis of all methods over increasing model evaluations, and finally, we conduct an in-depth performance assessment comparing accuracy and UQ of all methods.

-First, we show the posterior distribution resulting from all methods for $\theta = (1,10, 10, 10)$.
-Posterior distributions for $h, F, c$ and $b$ for the case of fewer (200) and more (1000-5400) model evaluations resulting from the main methods CES, HM, BOED, and GBOED are shown in the left and right panels, respectively, of Figure \ref{fig:cespost200} (recall that CES was run with 5400 model evaluations following methods in \cite{cleary2021calibrate}).
+First we examine the posterior distribution resulting from all methods for $\theta = (1,10, 10, 10)$.
+Posterior distributions for $h, F, \textup{log}c$ and $b$ for the case of fewer (200) and more (1000-5400) model evaluations are shown in the left and right panels, respectively, of Figure \ref{fig:cespost200} (recall that CES was run with 5400 model evaluations following methods in \cite{cleary2021calibrate}).
 Due to the nonlinear and chaotic nature of the Lorenz '96 system and correlation among parameters, the resulting posterior distributions are not expected to be Gaussian.
-Indeed, our MCMC samples often exhibit skewness and heavy tails.

-While posterior distributions for each of the four parameters appear similar across methods, there are some differences.
-Notably, the ranges for parameter $c$ for CES, BOED, and GBOED are much wider (0-50) compared to that of HM (0-20), and this is consistent regardless of the number of model evaluations used.
-Posteriors for parameter $b$ tend toward Gaussian, but posteriors for $F$ and $c$ are right-skewed.
-Posteriors for parameter $h$ appear somewhat uniform (HM1000, GBOED1000), slightly bimodal (GBOED200, BOED1000), or approximately normal (CES200, CES5400).
+For this particular configuration of the Lorenz '96 system, the posterior for CES and HM are tightest around the true values, and the shape of the posterior remains very similar for either 200 (\ref{fig:cespost200}, left panel) or 1000-5400 (\ref{fig:cespost200}, right panel) model evaluations.
+For all methods, posterior distributions for parameter $b$ tend toward Gaussian, but posteriors for $F$ are more right-skewed.
 Despite differences in posteriors, all methods were able to capture the true parameter values (denoted by black vertical lines in Figure \ref{fig:cespost200}).
 Note also that as the number of model evaluations increases, it may not necessarily be the case that the variance of the posterior distribution will decrease.
 As model evaluations increase, methods such as CES and GBOED especially may explore previously under-sampled regions of parameter space, leading to a more realistic representation of uncertainty.